khutbaapp1-debug/KhutbahTranslate/replit.md

 The backend is an Express.js application running on Node.js, providing RESTful API endpoints organized by feature domain (e.g., `/api/sermons`, `/api/transcripts`).
 Authentication uses Passport.js with a local strategy and session management, backed by `express-session` and `connect-pg-simple`.
 Multer handles audio file uploads, and role-based access control (`requireAuth`, `requirePremium`) manages feature access based on user subscription tiers (Free/Premium).

 ### Data Storage
 PostgreSQL serves as the primary database, utilizing Neon for serverless capabilities and Drizzle ORM for type-safe queries.
-The schema includes tables for `users`, `sermons`, `transcript_segments`, `notes`, `journal_entries`, and `user_analytics`, with UUID primary keys and appropriate relationships to ensure data integrity and user-owned content management.
+The schema includes tables for `users`, `sermons`, `transcript_segments`, `notes`, `journal_entries`, `user_analytics`, `hadiths`, `favoriteHadiths`, `duas`, and `favoriteDuas`, with UUID primary keys and appropriate relationships to ensure data integrity and user-owned content management.
+User preferences are stored in the `userPreferences` table, including notification settings for Daily Hadith, prayer reminders, and Jummah reminders.

 ### Key Architectural Decisions
 The project adopts a monorepo structure with `/client`, `/server`, and `/shared` directories for clear separation and type safety.
 Real-time translation involves capturing audio chunks, sending them to the backend, transcribing with Whisper, translating with GPT-4o, and storing segments for real-time display.
 Session-based authentication was chosen for enhanced security.
 Premium feature gating is implemented via middleware and UI flags.
 A mobile-first design prioritizes thumb-friendly interactions and gesture-driven navigation.
 Islamic content handling includes dedicated Arabic fonts, RTL support, and custom translation logic to preserve terminology and add honorifics.
 A multi-language variant system allows building English, Hindi/Urdu, and French app versions from a single codebase using Capacitor for native mobile deployment.